FreeRide: Harvesting Bubbles in Pipeline Parallelism: Discussion

 \section{Discussion}

-\textbf{Security.} Prior GPU sharing solutions tend to prioritize efficiency and assume a safe environment~\cite{yu_salus_2019, xiao_gandiva_2018, zhang_pilotfish_2022, lim_2021_zico, han_2022_reef}.
-E.g., Orion assumes that the co-located GPU workloads are in the same trust domain~\cite{strati_orion_2024}. \bb{} provides the same security and isolation guarantees as the lower-level system it is built upon.
-It uses MPS to limit GPU memory which provides separate GPU address spaces~\cite{mps_memory_protection} for pipeline training and side tasks, and Docker for environment isolation~\cite{docker_security, yasrab_2023_mitigating}.
+{\textbf{Security.}} Prior GPU sharing solutions tend to prioritize efficiency and assume a safe environment~\cite{yu_salus_2019, xiao_gandiva_2018, zhang_pilotfish_2022, lim_2021_zico, han_2022_reef}.
+E.g., Orion assumes that the co-located GPU workloads are in the same trust domain~\cite{strati_orion_2024}. \bb{} provides the same security and isolation guarantees as the lower-level system it is built on.
+It incorporates MPS to limit GPU memory which provides separate GPU address spaces~\cite{mps_memory_protection} for pipeline training and side tasks, and Docker for environment isolation~\cite{docker_security, yasrab_2023_mitigating}.
 Orthogonally, security for co-located GPU workloads is an active research area~\cite{pavlidakis_2024_gsafe, Naghibijouybari_2018_rendered, Naghibijouybari_2021_side, kim_2020_gpu, liu_2019_side, zhang_2024_bridge}.
 We expect future work to co-design security with efficient GPU sharing.

+{\textbf{Fault tolerance.}} Since \bb{} supports generic side tasks, it is not possible for \bb{} to exhaustively implement fault tolerance mechanisms for all side tasks.
+Instead, \bb{} assumes that side tasks implement their own fault tolerance mechanisms to tolerate the failure of side tasks themselves and of pipeline training.
+In addition, since \bb{} deploys side tasks in Docker containers as processes that are independent of the pipeline training, failures of side tasks, such as illegal memory access, will not impact the main pipeline training workload.

-{\textbf{Side task management.}} By implementing different strategies in its side task manager, \bb{} can incorporate more complicated management, e.g., co-locating multiple side tasks with various performance characteristics to improve the utilization of bubbles~\cite{veltair} or serving side tasks with fairness or performance guarantees~\cite{drf, chen_prophet_2017}.
+{\textbf{Side task management.}} By implementing different strategies in its side task manager, \bb{} can incorporate more sophisticated management, e.g., co-locating multiple side tasks with various performance characteristics in the same worker to improve the utilization of bubbles~\cite{veltair} or serving side tasks with fairness or performance guarantees~\cite{drf, chen_prophet_2017}.

 {\textbf{Scalability.}} \bb{} can be extended for better scalability.
-As \bb{} implements the communications among its components using RPCs, it can be easily extended to distributed settings with side tasks on multiple servers. \bb{} can also be extended for multi-GPU side tasks, e.g., distributed training and big data processing~\cite{mapreduce, ghive_socc}, by launching workers with access to multiple GPUs.
+As \bb{} implements communication among its components using RPCs, it can be easily extended to distributed settings with side tasks on multiple servers.
+During training, the side task manager of \bb{} receives bubbles from all GPUs from both remote servers and manages the side tasks that co-locate with each GPU. \bb{} can also be extended to support multi-GPU side tasks, e.g., distributed training and big data processing~\cite{mapreduce, ghive_socc}, by launching workers with access to multiple GPUs.

+{\textbf{Stability of pipeline training.}} \bb{} follows the same assumption as the previous pipeline parallel training works that pipeline training has a stable throughput and pattern, and that the training sequences have the same length after padding~\cite{liu_hanayo_2023,fan_dapple_2021,huang_gpipe_2019,qi_zero_2023}.